| P-ISSN | E-ISSN |

 - Authors must acknowledge all sources of data used and cite relevant publications, ensuring proper recognition of the contributions of others.

 - Authorship should reflect actual contributions to the research.
-Only those who have made significant contributions to conception, design, execution, or interpretation of the study should be listed as authors.
+Only those who have made significant contributions to the conception, design, execution, or interpretation of the study should be listed as authors.
 All authors must have reviewed and agreed to the final manuscript.

 - Authors must disclose any financial or personal conflicts of interest and provide full transparency regarding funding sources.